-Experienced Yank-born documaker Liz Mermin (“The Beauty School of Kabul”) tracks the progress of three young Irish racehorses over the course of a year in the engaging, steadily paced Irish-British co-production, “Horses.”
+Experienced Yank-born documaker Liz Mermin (“The Beauty Academy of Kabul”) tracks the progress of three young Irish racehorses over the course of a year in the engaging, steadily paced Irish-British co-production, “Horses.”
 Pic’s charismatic protagonists (both human and equine), crisp editing and elegant lensing foster engagement with a narrative that doesn’t dumb down the racing world’s complexities.
-Late January release should have a brief canter through Blighty’s arthouse course before heading for upmarket cable stables, though the helmer’s rep may ensure a couple of laps at specialized fests.
+Late January release should have a brief canter through Blighty’s arthouse course before heading for upmarket cable stables, though the helmer’s rep may ensure a couple of laps at specialty fests.

 The Toberona stable in County Wexford, Ireland, stands at the center of the pic’s story.
 Owned by horse trainer Paul Nolan, whose roguish good looks and colorfully filthy turns of phrase make him a compelling presence, Toberona is the home of recently retired champion stallion Accordion Etoile.

 With main breadwinner Etoile now out of action due to injury, Nolan pins his hopes on three steeds whose personalities emerge over the pic’s running time.
 Small-statured but plucky chestnut Ardalan shows great promise as a jumper, but seems to suffer from attention-deficit disorder.
 High-strung Cuan na Grai, a 7-year-old who’s “a bit ‘One Flew Over the Cuckoo’s Nest,’?” according to Nolan’s brother James, has had big wins but struggles with a tendon injury.
 Stunning, sable-colored giant Joncol looks set to replace Etoile as the stable’s star, if luck sends him the right kind of ground to run on.